containers/toolbox/doc/toolbox-create.1.md

 Pull the base image from `candidate-registry.fedoraproject.org`.
 This is useful for testing newly built images before they have moved to the stable registry at `registry.fedoraproject.org`.

+**--init**

+Initialize container with system init running inside.
+It allows to run system daemons inside but prevents accessing host daemons using systemd.

 **--container** NAME, **-c** NAME